 Importing paintball markers to Australia

-The importation of paintball firearms (also known as paintball markers and skirmish paint guns) is controlled under the Regulations.
+The importation of paintball firearms (also known as paintball markers and skirmish paint guns) is controlled under the Customs (Prohibited Imports) Regulations 1956 (the Regulations).

-To import paintball markers (designed exclusively to fire paintballs) into Australia, importers must obtain written certification from the police firearms or weapons registry in their state or territory, or from the Attorney-General's Department.
+To import paintball markers (designed exclusively to fire paintballs) into Australia, importers must get written certification from the police firearms or weapons registry in their state or territory, or from the Department of Home Affairs.

 Police Certification